Skip to content

 The above examples are equivalent to passing --parameter1_name 1 --parameter2_name "a string" --parameter3_name true on the command line.

-You can override a workflow's default parameters by creating a custom parameter file like this and passing it as a command-line argument using the -params-file option.
+You can override a pipeline's default parameters by creating a custom parameter file like this and passing it as a command-line argument using the -params-file option.

 This keeps all of your parameters together in a separate file and keeps your nextflow run command nice and clean.